How To Remove the Audio Track from a Video

 - Select Start to recode the media without audio.

 Remember to name the file something different in Step 7 to create a copy of the file and not overwrite the original.
 That way, if anything goes wrong or you want to undo the changes, the original remains untouched.
 You can always delete the original once you’re sure you no longer need it, if you like.

 Use iMovie to remove the audio track from a video

 iMovie comes built into Mac OS and is pretty good for basic movie editing and managing short videos for social media.
-It can remove audio from a video just like VLC can so if you have iMovie and would prefer to use that you can.
+It can remove audio from a video just like VLC.
 If you would like to try iMovie, you can download it from here.

 - Launch iMovie and select Import Movie in the center.

 - Load your video, right click it and Select Entire Clip.